Eczema (Atopic Dermatitis) Treatment

 The Vicious Psychosomatic Cycle Of Eczema

 Stress is known to be one of the causes of eczema.
 It is also proven that certain psychological disorders, such as anxiety neurosis, and depression, cause eczema.
 Some cases might not directly lead to eczema.
 But, individuals who are anxious and depressed are in their shells.
-They build up their small world around them and are not interested in the things going around them.
-They are sleep deprived which triggers an inflammatory process.
+They build up their small world around them and are not interested in the things going on around them.
+They are sleep-deprived which triggers an inflammatory process.
 It further releases histamine leading to eczema.
 It has also been found that individuals suffering from these psychological disorders generally do not take good care of themselves, thereby leading to unhealthy skin and dryness.
 That’s how eczema is triggered in them indirectly.

 Symptoms